toutjavascript/infollama-proxy/README.md

 ## Logging events

 You can log every prompt that are sent to server.
-Note that response are not logged to preserve privacy and disk size.
+Note that responses are not logged to preserve privacy and disk size.
 This proxy app has several levels of logging:

 - `NEVER`: No logs at all.
 - `ERROR`: Log only error and not authorised requests.